 How can I transport a loved one either back to, or from, New Hampshire after death?

 If a loved one needs to be transported back to a state or country of origin following their death in New Hampshire (or dies overseas), you will need the services of a funeral director who can arrange funeral shipping for you.
-This generally needs a funeral professional who can coordinate arrangements at the place of death and wherever the body is being shipped to.
+This generally requires a funeral professional to coordinate arrangements at the place of death and wherever the body is being shipped to.

 If you do regularly travel for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
 This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.